sahilshiyani/student-grades-api/README.md

-Notes
+📝 Notes

-The application uses an SQLite database (students.db) that will be created automatically in the project directory.
+The application uses an SQLite database (students.db) locally, which is separate from the Render deployment’s database.
 The default user for testing is:
 Username: butler
 Password: password123

-Replace the SECRET_KEY in auth.py with a secure key in production.
+⚠️ Replace the SECRET_KEY in auth.py with a secure key in production, and ensure it’s configured in Render’s environment variables.

-Example Requests & Responses
+🌟 Example Requests & Responses
 1. Root Endpoint
 Request:
 curl -X GET "https://student-grades-api.onrender.com/"